ashiqYousuf/go-with-tests/Readme.md

 ### An interesting property of maps is that you can modify them without passing as an address.A map value is a pointer to a runtime.hmap structure.

+### The Buffer type from the bytes package implements the Writer interface, buffer := bytes.Buffer{}